 Students selecting this option have the option to take the courses individually for credit without the obligation to take more than one course (3 credit hours) or enroll in the Summer Intensive in Bethlehem.
 The cost of tuition for credit is $495.00 for each semester-length (3 credit) course.

-Each lecture introduces a rich perspective on the holistic disciple of peace studies
+Each lecture introduces a rich perspective on the holistic discipline of peace studies

 Peacemaking and Justice in the Palestinian Context 1 explores fundamental concepts in peacemaking and justice, the history of the Israeli/Palestinian conflict and present realities on the ground; Biblical theologies of peace; reflections on peace and justice from the perspective of Judaism and Islam; non-violence and peacemaking; the practice of sulha in Arab societies and how it relates to other models of reconciliation; conflict and identity in the Palestinian context; the importance of indigenous narrative; the pursuit of social justice for minority peoples in Myanmar; and the possibilities for peace and justice for all the people of Palestine and Israel.